Policy and Procedures for Reporting Crime

 The W.C.P.D. continually provides security surveys of college grounds and facilities.
 Facilities with fire alarms are monitored by routine patrol.

-Campus residence halls are supervised by trained staff and assisted by the W.C.P.D., which is located in Coyote Hall.
+Campus residence halls are supervised by trained staff and assisted by the W.C.P.D.
 Resident students are trained in fire safety (fire drills) and severe weather (tornado drills).

 Campus Law Enforcement